almotasim90/DPI/Suricata_Install_and_configure.md

 		group:emerging-info.rules # disable this rulefile
 		re:heartbleed             # disable all rules with this string

-Also, the same for `drop.conf` and `modify.conf` files. after configuring or modifying the rules, update with command:
+Also, the same for `drop.conf` and `modify.conf` files. after configuring or modifying the rules, update with the command:

 	$ sudo suricata-update